EdvinNyberg/ACM_Edvin/examinations/02/README.md

 You should get a pager displaying all available configuration values.
 How does it differ from when you run the same command in your usual home directory?

+A: It differs from your home directory because Ansible uses ansible.cfg in the current working directory first.